solislemuslab/learning-data-science/README.md

 For a list of specific learning objectives by lesson, visit this [page](https://benrushscience.github.io/learning-data-science/lecture-notes/learning-objectives.html).

 ## AI-generated artwork within the website
 Images on this website are a mix of original and [AI-generated](https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-generative-ai) images.
 Images that have a row of multicolored squares are from [Dalle2](https://openai.com/dall-e-2).
-There are many more and newer generative AI platforms out there!
+There are many more and newer generative AI platforms out there, including an updated Dalle!